- Check right away how much you can borrow to finance your home (unique in Belgium)

 If you take out both home insurance and mortgage protection cover with us and have your salary paid into a KBC current account, you also get our special KBC Convenience Rate.
 And the more of a down payment you can make, the better the rate we can give you.

-It took less than five minutes to find out we could buy our dream home!
-All we needed to do was answer a few questions in KBC Mobile and a list of available options popped up.
-As we still had a few questions, we turned to the KBC Live experts, who were more than happy to help.
+It’s brilliant being able to find out in KBC Mobile whether we could afford the loan for our dream home.
+All we needed to do was answer a few questions and a list of available options popped up.
+We still had some questions, so we contacted the KBC Live experts and they were more than happy to help.